In today’s era of globalization, enterprises and businesses are increasingly aspiring to operate on a global scale, if not already doing so.

 Tailor-fit your approach to decentralise your programs

-For a more prominent company with an international presence– multinational corporations or MNC – it is essential to decentralise strategic decision making.
+For a more prominent company with an international presence– multinational corporations or MNC – it is essential to decentralize strategic decision-making.
 The global headquarter should decide the fundamentals of the product or service and leave the fine-tuning to the regional team.
-There is a need to strike a balance between centralised control and regional autonomy.
+There is a need to strike a balance between centralized control and regional autonomy.

 These have to be modified following the inputs of the regional teams, in terms of insights into cultural or climatic suitability to the population or legal needs of their area of operation.